-armed forces of Afghanistan under a plain reading of GPW art.
-4A(1),38 but suggest the view that the four criteria in GPW art.
-4A(2) apply to regular armed forces as a matter of customary international law.39 The documents also suggest that Afghanistan, as a "failed state," did not have a functional government with sufficient control over the territory and citizenry to enable it to field a regular army.40 It is unclear why, under this view, the conflict with the Taliban continues to qualify as an international war under GPW art.
-241 such that art.
+matter of customary international law.
+The documents also suggest that Afghanistan, as a "failed state," did not have a functional government with sufficient control over the territory and citizenry to enable it to field a regular army.
+It is unclear why, under this view, the conflict with the Taliban would continue to qualify as an international war under GPW art.
+2 such that art.
 4 would remain relevant.

-State practice does not appear to support the conclusion that the armed forces of states or organized rebel forces have been categorically denied eligibility for POW status on the basis that the army did not comply completely with the law of war.42 Indeed, U.S. practice has been to accord POW status generously to irregulars,43 to support such status for irregular forces at times,44 and to raise objections whenever
+State practice does not appear to support the conclusion that the armed forces of states or organized rebel forces have been categorically denied eligibility for POW status on the basis that the army did not comply completely with the law of war.
+Indeed, U.S. practice has been to accord POW status generously to irregulars, to support such status for irregular forces at times, and to raise objections whenever an adversary has sought to deny U.S. personnel POW status based on a general accusation that the U.S. forces were not in compliance with some aspect of the law of war.
+The Administration also asserted that the Geneva Conventions are obsolete